symfony/symfony-docs/components/http_foundation.rst

 When sending a file, you must add a ``Content-Disposition`` header to your response.
-While creating this header for basic file downloads is straightforward, using non-ASCII filenames is more involving.
+While creating this header for basic file downloads is straightforward, using non-ASCII filenames is more involved.
 The :method:`Symfony\\Component\\HttpFoundation\\HeaderUtils::makeDisposition` abstracts the hard work behind a simple API::